“If you build it, they will come” is a fantasy.

 Your minimum sign-up rate should be 10%.
 If you talk to a hundred people, you should get 10 pre-orders or orders.

 1. Split your project into smaller parts.
-It’s nicer for your mental to complete 100% of a chapter instead of 10% of a book.
+It’s nicer for your mind to complete 100% of a chapter instead of 10% of a book.

 2. Get help: hire people when you need to